PayBreak/paybreak-sdk-php/README.md

 ### Composer

-Require the SDK using composer:
+In order to use the SDK, please require it using composer:

 `composer require paybreak/paybreak-sdk-php:^4.0`

+The major version of the SDK should match that of the API version, which is currently in version `4`

 ### API Client Factory

-To use the paybreak SDK, you'll need to implement the `ApiClientFactoryInterface`
+To use the paybreak SDK, you'll need to implement your own `ApiClientFactoryInterface` - though this is a trivial task.
 See our example implementation in the [Basket Repository](https://github.com/PayBreak/basket/blob/master/app/Gateways/ApiClientFactory.php)

-### Creating an Application Instance
-3. // show how to create instance of `Application`

-### Using the gateways
-4. // show how to use any of gateways

 ## Contributing